3.8 Special Circumstances and Reasonable Adjustments

 Special arrangements due to Covid-19

 For 2020/21 students are not required to submit evidence in support of extension requests and special circumstance forms.
 Students should still inform the University of circumstances via the Special Circumstances Form and submit requests for coursework extensions on the Coursework Deadline Extension Request Form.
+Students should submit the appropriate form electronically and are not required to come on to campus.

 1. The University aims to assess all its students rigorously but fairly according to its regulations and approved procedures.
 It does however rely on students to notify it of special circumstances which may affect their performance so that it can treat all students equally and equitably.
 Examples of Special Circumstances include, but are not limited to: short or long-term illness, severe financial problems, major accommodation problems, bereavement or other compassionate grounds.
 If students do wish to let the University know of special circumstances, they must complete a special circumstances form fully and forward it to the designated people in all relevant departments together with original copies of the supporting evidence.
 Evidence not provided in either English or Welsh must be translated and/or independently verified at the student’s own expense.
 If students need to retain the original evidence, departments will arrange to copy and verify the evidence before returning the originals.
 If students have to submit evidence to several departments, the original evidence only needs to be submitted to the Home Department, with a photocopy being submitted to other relevant departments.
 It is important that students clearly identify the impact that the special circumstances have had on their performance on the assessments listed on the Special Circumstances Form.
 For example, ‘I could not complete the listed assessments since I was in hospital between 1 and 4 November 2018’, or ‘I was not able to complete the examination to my usual standard since I was taken ill during the examination sat on 15 January 2019’.
 Students must submit independent evidence to corroborate the impact that is detailed on the form.